suvashish26/Password-Generator/README.md

 # Password-Generator
-A python program which generates random passwords for users
+A python program which generates random passwords for users according to their requirement